-The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 83% of the Authority's operating funding.
+The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 76% of the Authority's operating funding.
 The remainder comes from insurance billing and miscellaneous grants.

 A budget is presented to Villa Hills and Crescent Springs very early in every calendar year.
 When the CVFA budget is approved by these funding sources, the billing rate is set for both communities based on that budget.
-This process has been completed for the fiscal year 2021-2022.
-Excluding the funding for the new firehouse, the rate increased by 3.55%
+This process has been completed for the fiscal year 2024-2025.